MohammedRashidDS/ERP-fBm-Model-Repository-/README.md

 **Experimental Dataset/:** This directory contains the endosome trajectory 'traj_rab5.csv''dataset analysed in the Extended Research Project.

+**Train-Test Datassts/:** This directory contains the Fractional Brownian Motion trajectories used to train our models.
+The dataset 'trajectories.csv' was used to train the model whose trajectories have varying generalised diffusion coefficients, and the dataset 'original_trajectories.csv' was used to train the baseline model where the generalised diffusion coefficient is fixed for the trajectories.

 **Validation Datasets:/** This directory contains the validation datasets simulating different trajectory scenarios used to validate and test the models